Opt-in Now for Community and Commercial Plugin Categorization

 I will go into detail on the difference between commercial plugins and community plugins.

-Commercial Plugins
+Commercial plugins

 Event Tracking Plugin Page on the WordPress Plugin Directory